-Currently there are 23 hectares in South Africa producing Ronde de Bordeaux commercially.
-As far as we know South Africa is the only country that commercially produce this variety.
+Currently, there are 23 hectares in South Africa producing Ronde de Bordeaux commercially.
+As far as we know South Africa is the only country that commercially produces this variety.
 Although there is a hectare in France that export to the UK certain seasons.
-Actually, a few days before publishing this post we got news that Ronde de Bordeaux figs from France will be available in selected Marks & Spencer stores in the UK now.
+Actually, a few days before publishing this post we got the news that Ronde de Bordeaux figs from France will be available in selected Marks & Spencer stores in the UK now.

 Ronde de Bordeaux will be available from mid-January next year in Marks & Spencer, Waitrose, Tescos and Booths in the UK.
 Figs will also be available in selected Edeka stores in Germany and selected Woolworths stores in South Africa during the same time.

 In Ethiopia, there are 4 hectares which should produce commercially in 2016 probably for export to the UK.